Midland Railway 1377 Class: Preservation

-One of the Staveley engines, 1418 (renumbered 1708 by the Midland Railway in 1907, and 41708 by British Railways), has survived to preservation at Barrow Hill Engine Shed.
-Before Barrow Hill this engine was preserved on the Midland Railway - Butterley, the Keighley and Worth Valley Railway, and the Swanage Railway respectively.
+One of the Staveley engines, 1418 (renumbered 1708 by the Midland Railway in 1907, and 41708 by British Railways), is preserved at Barrow Hill Engine Shed, previously at the Midland Railway - Butterley, the Keighley & Worth Valley Railway, and the Swanage Railway respectively.
 Sometime during 1994 while visiting the Dean Forest Railway, No. 41708 was renumbered and ran as No. 41720.
 This change was rectified by 1997.
-The surviving engine became the inspiration of the Bachmann Branchline OO scale model of the class introduced in 2014.
+This engine became the inspiration for the Bachmann Branchline OO scale model of the class introduced in 2014.
 The model, the dispute and the class had an extensive write up in Model Rail during 2014.
-No. 41708 has been bought by Barrow Hill who took the first steps to return the locomotive to working order in November, 2020.
+Barrow Hill began restoring the locomotive to working order in November 2020.